organize-me/init/README.md

  * Route53 Hosted Zone - To manage your public DNS.
  * SMTP - Used to send out password reset emails and notifications.
 Currently my smtp is managed in AWS.
  * S3 Bucket - A bucket used to keep the terraform-aws state.
 If using the example policy, the name must be in the format: 'organize-me.${domain}.*'

+## SMTP
+Before running anything, setup your SMTP account in AWS.
+Because SMTP is often abused, this requires you to make a request to AWS.
+This includes a manual review.
+As long as you don't plan on spaming people, you shouldn't run into any issue.

+## Route 53
+DNS setting are managed in the terraform-aws project, but you need to have the hosted zones setup for your domain.

 ## Aws-Cli
 Install the aws-cli and configure it with the user.